MCQs on Urinary Tract Infection, UTI

 16) What is the most commonly used drug for the treatment of acute bacterial UTIs in both females and males?

-17) Acute UTI can be treated at home and the symptoms can go away usually within 48 hours.
+17) Acute UTI can be treated at home and manage the symptoms usually within 48 hours.

 What are the different measures that can subside the pain during urination and can help to get rid of the symptoms?
 Choose all the correct answers: